859+ people booked this recently

 The ideal time to perform the test is between the 11th and 13th week of pregnancy.
 Doctors usually perform double-marker blood tests along with a Nuchal Translucency (NT) scan, which checks fluid under the back skin of the fetus’ neck.
 The test results indicate low, normal, or high risks.
 High risks don’t necessarily mean chromosomal abnormality.

-Normal Range of Double Marker Test
+Double Marker Test Normal Range

 The test detects Beta hCG and PAPP-A. Beta hCG is 25,700-288,000 IU/ml for every age, while PAPP-A is 1 MoM.